-Applications for the connection of generators to Vector's network either directly (such as a standalone wind generator) or via the customer's installation (such as rooftop solar panels) can be made via Vector's website.
+Applications for the connection of generators to Vector's network either directly (such as a standalone wind generator) or via the customer's installation (such as rooftop solar panels and/or vehicle to grid EV chargers - see section 5.14) can be made via Vector's website.

-For generators that are designed to operate synchronised with Vector's network and have the ability to export energy, the customer must apply to Vector before connecting the generator: www.vector.co.nz/personal/solar-old/connecting-your-generation-to-our-network.
+For generators that are designed to operate synchronised with Vector's network and have the ability to export energy, the customer must apply to Vector before connecting the generator: vector.co.nz/personal/electricity/distributed-generation

-These generators include, but are not limited to solar panels, wind generators or diesel generators.
+These generators include, but are not limited to, solar panels, wind generators or diesel generators.

-In addition to the application for connection, the customer is also required to notify their Electricity Retailer to arrange the appropriate type of revenue meter.
+In addition to the application for connection, the customer is also required to notify their Electricity Retailer to arrange the appropriate type of metering equipment.
 Certification of the installation (CoC, Rol etc) as proof that the generator is safe to operate is required prior to the commissioning of the generator.